 Prior to becoming a graduate student at your current institution, did you have experience teaching as an instructor or recitation/discussion leader?

-How many college terms you have taught a statistics course or led a statistics recitation/discussion section before being enrolled as a graduate student at your current institution?
+In how many college terms have you taught a statistics course or led a statistics recitation/discussion section before being enrolled as a graduate student at your current institution?
 Ex.
 2 Semesters; 3 Quarters

 How many terms you have taught a statistics course or led a statistics recitation/discussion section while being enrolled as a graduate student at your current institution?
 If you are currently teaching a statistics course or leading a statistics recitation/discussion section this term, please include that in your count